 More years ago than I care to acknowledge, I stepped out of a taxi in front of an old dilapidated rusted gate.
 Looking through the gate toward a building sitting on a hill, I imagined being in an old-time horror film with bolts of lightning exploding across the sky.
-The concrete block building, with mildew and weeds growing up the sides, appeared as if it were in danger of crumbling down.
+The concrete block building, with mildew and weeds growing up the sides, appeared as if it were in danger of crumbling away.

 Through the gate and inside the building were orphaned and abandoned children hidden away and forgotten.
 This place was darker and more ominous than any orphanage I’d been to up to this point.
-The day was gray and so cold I could see my breath.
-I shivered from the cold and the heartbreaking conditions that awaited.
+The day was gray and cold.
+I could see my breath.
+I shivered from the cold and the heartbreaking conditions I knew awaited inside.

 Meeting the director of the orphanage, my friend and I were invited to take a tour.
 There were far too many horrifying sights to write about in this one blog post.
 I’ll focus on just one.
 Walking down a dark corridor, we entered the toddler’s ward.
 It took some time for my eyes to adjust.
-The room was so filled with shadow to the four corners.
+The room was filled to the four corners with shadow.
 Clouds of coal dust swirled in a small beam of light that emanated from a tiny window on one side of the room.
 Children were tied onto wooden chairs with a hole cut out of the middle and a bucket placed underneath.
 Their pants were down to their knees or around their ankles.
 They sat close to a coal-burning stove to help keep them warm.
 This is where they sat all day long.